ScottVandervort/Calabasas/readme.md

 I found a managed wrapper around DirectX called SharpDX (https://github.com/sharpdx).I forgot how much fun it is working with low-level DirectX.
 So much stuff that can be relegated to boiler-plate code.
 Sigh.

-I found a pretty good tutorial (https://github.com/mrjfalk/SharpDXTutorials) that draws a simple Triangle using vertices and some shaders.
+I found a pretty good tutorial (https://github.com/mrjfalk/SharpDXTutorials)Â that draws a simple Triangle using vertices and some shaders.
 This is pretty much all I need given the 2D points that the Kinnect Face Tracker is going to produce.
 One problem with the tutorial is that it is using a slightly older version SharpDX so I have stumbled a few times.
 3.0.1.0 versus 3.1.1.0.

 I am [trying] to use nugget for dependencies.
-Unfortunately, as I am using a v1 Kinnect (Xbox 360) I am stuck with the 1.7 SDK.
+Unfortunately, as I am using a v1 Kinnect (Xbox 360)Â I am stuck with the 1.7 SDK.
 The 1.7 SDK is NOT kept in nugget and requires an installer.
 So much for portable code....

 Day 10 - Sample DirectX Project Working
 ------------------------------------------

 This required pulling in a BUNCH of dependencies for SharpDX from Nuget.
-I almost switched over to using MonoGame - but I think it will be way overkill for the first version of this project.
+I almost switched over to using MonoGame - but I think it will be way overkill for the first version of this project.Â

 Next up ...